Documentation

 3. Step three

-1. Define the skill in the Skill Selection Guidelines section of CLAUDE.md
+1. Define it in the Skill Selection Guidelines of CLAUDE.md

-2. Map it to appropriate project types (API, frontend, CLI, data, etc.)
+2. Map it to the appropriate project types

 1. Create .claude/skills/<skill-name>/SKILL.md

-2. Add the skill to the banner in CLAUDE.md (the Skills: line in the welcome box)
+2. Add to the banner in CLAUDE.md (Skills line)

-3. Update the Available Skills table in the root README.md and docs/index.md
+3. Update the Available Skills table in README.md and docs/index.md

-Global rules live in the CLAUDE.md file under the Global Rules section.
-These rules are included verbatim in every generated project’s CLAUDE.md.
+Location: CLAUDE.md under the Global Rules section.
+These rules are included verbatim in every generated project's CLAUDE.md.

-The scaffold profile (lean, standard, full) is normally derived from your Claude plan tier during first-time setup.
-You can override it in two ways:
+The scaffold profile (lean, standard, full) normally derives from your Claude plan tier.
+Override methods:

-1. Permanently: Edit environment.md and change the Scaffold profile value under ## Claude Plan
+• Permanently: Edit environment.md, change the Scaffold profile value under Claude Plan

 1. Fork the repository